Table Of Contents

 Why are skateboard wheels different sizes & shapes?

 The answer to this question is very simple.
-As discussed earlier, we all know till now that different size of skateboard or longboard wheel gives different riding experiences.
+As discussed earlier, we all know now that different size of skateboard or longboard wheel gives different riding experiences.

 The size matters a lot in terms of the duration of the ride, if you want to have a long ride then smaller wheels will offend you.
 On rough roads, you need a bigger wheel with a bigger skateboard deck.